woosuk3746/Team-Trash/README.md

 ![](avg.png)

 # Conclusion
-Although the general data does not show an exact linear graph and there were a lot of "ups and downs", the overall trend seems show a linear pattern.
-We believe that there
+The general data does not show an exact linear graph and there were a lot of "ups and downs".
+We believe that there would have been some factors within the hardware of the actual machine that could have contribute to these variables.
+However, the overall trend seems show a linear pattern.
+Therefore, our hypothesis is correct and the code runs in linear time O(n).